Our business

 Partner Organisations

-In circumstances where the PIRC uses another organisation to process personal data on our behalf, for example, payroll and pensions, that other organisation must inform us without undue delay as soon as it is aware of the breach.
+In circumstances where PIRC uses another organisation to process personal data on our behalf, for example, payroll and pensions, that other organisation must inform us without undue delay as soon as it is aware of the breach.

 This requirement allows us to take steps to address the breach and meet our breach-reporting obligations under the UK GDPR.